Preparing Your Final Draft

 Check quotations for proper in-text citation.
 Use one of the two examples below.
 Each quote should be no more than one sentence.

-- To set up your document, go to http://youtu.be/AawZXo60x3Y and follow the directions.
+To set up your document, go to http://youtu.be/AawZXo60x3Y and follow the directions.
+(Essays that do not conform to this formatting will not be accepted).

 - Font: Times New Roman, 12 point